Jens Meiert

 I would love to hear about the robots.txt improvements to avoid indexing of automatically generated duplicate content.
 I suppose the obvious thing is to block all archive pages (categories, months, etc.) so only individual posts are crawlable.
 Is this what you did?

 Bennett, yes, basically.
-The most important thing was to get rid of all duplicate content generated by WordPress (mostly caused by all the archives) by leaving a “path” though (we left the “Categories” way open), then looking for other instances of dup content; for example, there have been a few files available in different formats.
+The most important thing was to get rid of all duplicate content generated by WordPress (mostly caused by the archives)—though leaving a “path” (by allowing access to the categories)—, then looking for other instances of dup content.
+For example, there have been a few files available in different formats.
 It took some time but appears to pay off already.
-(Not blaming WordPress, not now …)
+(Not blaming WordPress, not now.)

 I would suggest to completely remove Apache directives which aren’t either directory-specific or rather volatile over time out of .htaccess and drop them into an appropriate http.conf-include.
 These were some of my candidates: